Constraints on the minimally extended varying speed of light model using the Pantheon+ dataset

-The four-dimensional spacetime of spatially homogeneous and isotropic, expanding universe can be regarded as a contiguous bundle of homogeneous and isotropic spatial constant time hypersurfaces whose length scale evolves in time.
-The metric of this spacetime known as Friedmann-Lema\^{i}tre-Robertson-Walker (FLRW) universe can be written as
+The conceptualization of the four-dimensional spacetime of a spatially homogeneous and isotropic, expanding universe entails envisioning it as a seamless continuum composed of homogeneous and isotropic spatial hypersurfaces evolving dynamically over cosmic time \cite{Islam01,Narlikar02,Hobson06,Roos15}.
+At the heart of this framework lies the RW metric, elegantly expressed by

-where $\gamma_{ij}(\vec{x})$ is a time-independent spatial metric defined on the hypersurface, and $a(t)$ is the scale factor that relates the physical distance to the comoving distance.
-We also define $\chi = D_{\Tc}$ is the comoving distance defined as
+where $c(t)$ denotes the speed of light and $\gamma_{ij}(\vec{x})$ signifies the time-independent spatial metric defining the hypersurface, while $a(t)$ governs the scale factor dictating the relationship between physical distance and comoving distance.
+We adopt that the speed of light is a function of cosmic time, deviating from the conventional RW metric.
+We already show that there is no contradiction in this assumption as long as we adopt the CP and Weyl's postulate \cite{Lee:2023bjz,Lee:2024par}.
+The derivation of redshift involves utilizing the geodesic equation for a light wave, where $ds^2 = 0$ as represented by Equation~\eqref{ds2}.
+The consistency of $dl_{3\textrm{D}}$ over time is maintained by exclusively employing comoving coordinates.
+Building upon this foundation, we arrive at the expression for radial light signals:

+where $d t_i = 1/\nu(t_i)$ denotes the time interval between successive crests of light at $t_i$ (\textit{i.e.}, the inverse of the frequency $\nu_i$ at $t_i$) and $b$ characterizes the deviation of $c$ from the constant value.
+Thus, the RW metric naturally allows the VSL models if we remove the traditional assumption on the cosmological TD \cite{Lee:2020zts,Lee:2023bjz,Lee:2024par}.